 Frequently Asked Questions

-What is the difference between shared and dedicated web hosting?
+What is the difference between shared hosting and dedicated hosting?

-Shared web hosting is when multiple websites are hosted on one server, sharing resources like disk space, bandwidth, and memory.
-Dedicated web hosting, on the other hand, is when one website is hosted on its own server, giving it access to all of the server’s resources.
+Shared hosting is when multiple websites are hosted on the same server, which is shared among all websites.
+Dedicated hosting is when a single website is hosted on its own server, meaning it has exclusive access to all of the server’s resources.
 Shared hosting is less expensive and easier to manage, but dedicated hosting offers more control, better performance and more security.

-What is the difference between Windows and Linux web hosting?
+What is the difference between bandwidth and data transfer?